solidusjs/solidus/documentation/getting-started.md

 The heart of Solidus is a node.js server used to fetch JSON and serve pages.
 It can be easily run on a Mac or PC for development.
 It’s also [easily deployed](#) for production and has been [battle tested](http://sparkart.com) running sites serving millions of monthly pageviews.

-### Why Node.js?

-[node.js](http://nodejs.org) is naturally the best way to work with JSON data on a server — everything is just JavaScript.
-This also makes it easy to share code and data with the browser.
-When the server and browser can work together in harmony, a superfast, seamless experience for visitors is the result.
-On top of this, the incredibly talented node community is hard at work on new ways to solve common challenges such as [working with assets](http://gruntjs.org) and [superfast page serving](http://expressjs.org).

 Steps for setting up a Solidus site
 -------------------------------------------------------------------------------------------